 None of the foregoing transactions involved any underwriters, underwriting discounts or commissions, or any public offering.
 We believe the offers, sales and issuances of the above securities were exempt from registration under the Securities Act by virtue of Section 4(a)(2) of the Securities Act because the issuance of securities to the recipients did not involve a public offering, or in reliance on Rule 701 because the transactions were pursuant to compensatory benefit plans or contracts relating to compensation as provided under such rule.
 The recipients of the securities in each of these transactions represented their intentions to acquire the securities for investment only and not with a view to or for sale in connection with any distribution thereof, and appropriate legends were placed upon the stock certificates issued in these transactions.
-All recipients had adequate access, through their relationships with us, to information about us.
-The sales of these securities were made without any general solicitation or advertising.
-The recipients of the securities in each of these transactions represented their intentions to acquire the securities for investment only and not with a view to or for sale in connection with any distribution thereof, and appropriate legends were placed upon the stock certificates issued in these transactions.
+All recipients of the securities in each of these transactions to acquire the securities or advertising.
+The recipients of the securities in each of these transactions are placed upon the stock certificates issued in these transactions.
+All recipients of the securities in each of these transactions to acquire the securities were made without any general solicitation or advertising.
+The recipients of the securities in each of these transactions to acquire the securities for investment only and not with a view to or for sale in connection with any distribution thereof, and appropriate legends were placed upon the stock certificates issued in these transactions.
+All recipients had adequate access, through their relationships were placed upon the stock certificates issued on the view to or for sale in connection with any were placed upon the stock certificates issued in these transactions.
 All recipients had adequate access, through their relationships with us, to information about the Company.